mq-cah/ANZPHN/_pages/network.md

 : Dr Alexandra Roginski is a research fellow with the Alfred Deakin Institute for Citizenship and Globalisation.
 Her work spans the history of science, anthropology and heritage studies, and she completed her PhD through the ANU in 2018 with a thesis examining the history of popular phrenology in Australia and Aotearoa New Zealand.
 She is the author of The Hanged Man and the Body Thief: Finding Lives in a Museum Mystery (Monash University Publishing, 2015), a book examining the lives of a young Aboriginal man whose remains ended up as part of the collection of Museum Victoria and the Scottish phrenologist who collected him.
 With a former career in journalism, publishing and communications, Alex is passionate about public scholarship.
 She has contributed to publications including The Age and the Australian Book Review, written and presented a podcast segment for My Marvellous Melbourne, appeared on ABC radio, and delivered public lectures at the National Portrait Gallery and Museum Victoria.
 : **Contact** <alexandra.roginski@deakin.edu.au>

+**Sarah Rood, Professional Historian** <br />
+: Sarah Rood is a director of [Way Back When Consulting Historians](https://www.waybackwhen.com.au/), working on a wide variety of projects including commissioned history, heritage, and oral history.
+She is a member and past president of the Professional Historians Association (Vic & Tas), and a member of Oral History Victoria.
+: **Contact** <sjrood@waybackwhen.com.au>

 **Emma Russell, Historian**<br />
 : **Contact** <erussell@historyatwork.com.au>